RoyceTheBiker/STFjord/README.md

 Silicon Tao Fjord is where the Rocky Linux meets the DigitalOcean.

-This project is provided in a Git repository and builds a Rocky Linux server in DigitalOcean using Terraform.
+This project is hosted in a Git repository and utilizes Terraform to build a Rocky Linux server on DigitalOcean.
 The payload script for Terraform then sets up a Roundcube Webmail service.

 This is part 5 in the Rocky Linux webmail series.
 Parts 1 to 3 are in [Rocky Linux Webmail Server](https://silicontao.com/main/marquis/article/RoyceTheBiker/Rocky%20Linux%20Webmail%20Server).
 Part 4 is
 [ClamAV For Postfix](https://silicontao.com/main/marquis/article/RoyceTheBiker/ClamAV%20for%20Postfix)